Randolph family of Virginia: Freed slaves

-Randolphs who freed slaves and fought Virginia's growing dependence on the "peculiar institution" in the early Republic are less known, but include Ryland Randolph of Turkey Island and Ann Cary Randolph Morris, who later married founding father (and anti-slavery advocate) Gouverneur Morris of New York Jacob Randolph of Isle of Wight County, Virginia, freed 13 slaves in 1783.
+Randolphs who freed slaves and fought Virginia's growing dependence on the "peculiar institution" in the early Republic are less known, but include Ann Cary Randolph Morris, who later married founding father (and anti-slavery advocate) Gouverneur Morris of New York Jacob Randolph of Isle of Wight County, Virginia, freed 13 slaves in 1783.

 John Randolph of Roanoke freed nearly 400 slaves in his will, probated in 1833 and upheld more than a decade later.

 Richard Randolph (? - 1859) of Greene County, Ohio, in his will probated in 1859, left his entire estate valued at $80,000 to be used to free slaves of the Randolph family and to be expended for their use and benefit.
 By 1895, $6,646.27 of Richard Randolph's estate remained unclaimed.
 In response, the Ohio General Assembly passed an act in 1898 that directed the entire $6,646.27 to be transferred to the endowment of Wilberforce University.